• Skip to primary navigation

 • Add the chicken back into the pan along with the sesame oil and red chili pepper flakes.
 Let the flavors all meld together for another 2 minutes or so and give everything a stir.

 • Taste for additional seasoning and serve alongside cauliflower or white rice.
-Garnish with scallions and sesame seeds.
+Garnish with scallions, green parts of the green onions, and sesame seeds.

 Notes